neogcamp/build-is-your-birthday-lucky/README.md

 # build-is-your-birthday-lucky
 ### mark11.
 Tell your friends if their birthdates are lucky or not.
-A website which checks whether your birthday is lucky or not by calculating if sum of digits in your birthdate is divisible by your lukcy number
+A website which checks whether your birthday is lucky or not by calculating if sum of digits in your birthdate is divisible by your lucky number
 <br/>

 # Youtube Lesson